 Princeton Times-Republic, July 23, 1981 – “Charlie’s Pub in downtown Princeton was the scene of a shooting Saturday morning at 2 a.m.
 Russell Dorsch, proprietor of Charlie’s Pub, wrestled and subdued a Ripon man in possession of a .22 caliber handgun.
 During the struggle, four shots were fired into the front of the building operated by Dorsch.”

 The property at 512 West Water was sold at a sheriff’s auction in the lobby of the Green Lake County courthouse on May 13, 1986.
 Three people submitted bids.
 Erma Burmeister won with a bid of $33,250.

 Burmeister had operated Erma’s Tavern in the Dreblow building at 532 West Water.
 She opened Erma’s Penguin Club at 512.

 “Although Erma has been in business for some years, she moved down the street to a different building and completely remodeled the front and the inside of the building,” the newspaper reported in October.

 Burmeister held the license at 512 into 1996.
 Catherine Bowen obtained the liquor license in 1997.
 Michael Burton held the liquor license in 1998 and operated Erly Mike’s into the 21st century.

-The City of Princeton Historical Walking Tour, which includes wildly incorrect information about the building’s early history (year it was built and location, name of theater), indicates the Antique Tavern was followed by Charlie’s Pub, Erma’s Bar, Turtle Tap, Kasha’s Bar, Erly Mike’s, Whiskey on Water, and Beerbellys, which it remains in January 2021.
+The City of Princeton Historical Walking Tour, which includes wildly incorrect information about the building’s early history (year it was built and location, name of theater), indicates Charlie’s Pub was followed by Erma’s Bar, Turtle Tap, Kasha’s Bar, Erly Mike’s, Whiskey on Water, and Beerbellys, which it remains in January 2021.
 No information is provided regarding dates or owners.

 Thank you for caring and reading about local history.